 The parks and nearby hotels are associated with IRTRA.
 Xocomil is the biggest and most visited water park in the entire country.
 The name Xocomil derives from a mixture of the Tzutuhil and Cakchiquel languages and means, strong wind that blows over the water.
 The waterpark has a theme of Mayan architecture and has some of the most modern equipment and up-to-date facilities of an excellent waterpark.

+There are a ton of wonderful rides at Xetulul that are appropriate for all ages.
+The park isn't very crowded, especially during the off-season, so there are regularly short lines and inexpensive admission.
 Beyond the rides, the park has a concept based on various countries.
 For example, there is Spain with its galleon ships, Italy with its Trevi fountain, Guatemala with its town square, and a massive red Mayan pyramid.

-1. Hey Sienna, This story is very touching and really interesting.
+Hey Sienna, This story is very touching and really interesting.
 Keep it up!

 ReplyDelete